ucll-programming/course-material/exercises/lists/assignment-concatenate.en.md

 ::::IMPORTANT
 The easy solution would be to use `xs += ys`.
-However, for this exercise, we want you to to manually append the items one by one.
+However, for this exercise, we want you to manually append the items one by one.
 ::::

 :::USAGE